grow/grow/content/style/partials.md

 column module, name it `columns`.

-Avoid coupling the partial's name to a specific page, unless the partial's design can in no way be applied elsewhere.
+Avoid coupling the partial's name to a specific page, unless the partial's design cannot be applied elsewhere.
 If there is a slight variation between two pages, use a generic name.
 If a module is unique to a page and will always be for the forseeable future, you may prefix the partial's name with the page's basename.

+If using the specific page's name would help you or others remember and refer to the partial, disregard the previous rule.
+For example, if a new column module is created for the "foo page", and if the design is henceforth referred to as the "foo columns", just name the partial "foo columns".

 Avoid names that include "count numbers".
-For example, a `two-column` partial may eventually grow to be an `x-column` mask.
+For example, a `two-column` partial may eventually grow to be an `x-column` partial.

 ### Example names